Kevin-ZhangClutchit/Leetcode_pratice/Intro_to_algorithm_14_days/Notes.md

 Depth First Search.

 Traversal the grid, once meet an island, update all the islands grid reached by DFS to 0 and calculate the area.

+#### Day8

+##### #617 Merge Two Binary Trees

+Recursion.(DFS)

+Merge the root node and then merge the left node, right node respectively.

+##### #116 Populating Next Right Pointers in Each Node

+As initially all next pointers are nullptr, we don't need to consider the next node of the right-most nodes in every level.
+Besides, as it is a perfect binary tree, all nodes can be connected together through its parent-level nodes(excluding the root node).

+- Connect two sub-nodes.

+- Connect right sub-node to the sibling's left node if necessary.

+- Connect left subtree.

+- Connect right subtree.